From ‘Khalistani’ agenda to a move in ‘national interest’: Modi farm law repeal angers supporters

 Media anger

 A similar dynamic was seen with sections of the media that lean towards the BJP.
-After pushing a hard line with respect to the protestors, Modi’s sudden decisions had left them high and dry.
+After pushing a hard line with respect to the protestors, Modi’s sudden decisions left them high and dry.
 Some even questioned if a retreat on the farm laws would mean going back on other major policies like the repeal of the special status of Jammu and Kashmir as well as the Citizenship Amendment Act.

 The confusion among supporters is not surprising.
 This is arguably Modi’s biggest setback in his seven years in power.
-While he had also turned back on pushing a new land acquisition law during his first term, the laws did not spark mass protests and certainly nothing as vitriolic as the BJP’s Khalistani push.
+While he had also turned back on pushing a new land acquisition law during his first term, the laws did not spark mass protests and certainly nothing as vitriolic as the BJP’s Khalistan push.
 Given how important Modi’s strongman image is to the BJP’s politics, the party will have to work hard to patch up the damage.

 Respond to this article with a post